MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 because the Krylov subspace has a fixed dimension of 50 (but restarts are allowed for :varlink:`SEAICEkrylovIterMax` :math:`> 50`).

-Setting :varlink:`SEAICEuseStrImpCpl` ``= .TRUE.,`` turns on “strength implicit coupling” (see Hutchings et al. 2004 :cite:`hutchings:04`) in the LSR-solver and in the LSR-preconditioner for the JFNK-solver.
+Setting :varlink:`SEAICEuseStrImpCpl` ``= .TRUE.`` turns on “strength implicit coupling” (see Hutchings et al. 2004 :cite:`hutchings:04`) in the LSR solver and in the LSR preconditioner for the JFNK solver.
 In this mode, the different contributions of the stress divergence terms are reordered so as to increase the diagonal dominance of the system matrix.
-Unfortunately, the convergence rate of the LSR solver is increased only slightly, while the JFNK-convergence appears to be unaffected.
+Unfortunately, the convergence rate of the LSR solver is increased only slightly, while the JFNK convergence appears to be unaffected.

 .. _para_phys_pkg_seaice_EVPdynamics: